15 Must-Have Items for the Best Road Trip

 This is, without a doubt, the best app money can buy when it comes to having the best road trip.

-Costing only $7 AUD, you can download Wiki camps onto your phone and use it to discover thousands of free, budget or luxury campsites along your road trip route.
+Available for a small monthly fee and available in 5 countries (Australia, New Zealand, the US, Canada and the UK, you can download Wikicamps onto your phone and use it to discover thousands of free, budget or luxury campsites along your road trip route.

-Wikicamps also gives you info on picnic stops and rest areas, as well as providing you with useful reviews from other travellers.
+Wikicamps also gives you info on picnic stops and rest areas, as well as providing you with useful reviews from other travellers – a total winner!

 Sounds predictable I know, but I hazard matches are probably the most forgotten road trip item of all time.